godotengine/godot-docs/learning/features/math/matrices_and_transforms.rst

 the uses for the dot product.
 This was enough to obtain back the design coordinates for every point in the ship.

-So, what he have been working with so far (with X, Y and Origin) is an *Oriented Coordinate System\*.
+So, what we have been working with so far (with X, Y and Origin) is an *Oriented Coordinate System\*.
 X an Y are the **Basis**, and \*Origin* is the offset.